 - Prime the intravenous access line with normal saline solution.

-- Infuse the diluted EXONDYS 51 solution over 35 to 60 minutes.
+- Infuse the diluted EXONDYS 51 solution over 35 to 60 minutes via an in-line 0.2 micron filter.
 Administer the diluted EXONDYS 51 solution to patient at a rate of approximately 1.5-4.5 mL/min, depending on volume (100-150 mL) and infusion time.

 - If a hypersensitivity reaction occurs, consider slowing the infusion or interrupting the EXONDYS 51 therapy.